blitz-js/drafts/005_manifesto.md

 Technology follows a repeating cycle of bundling and unbundling.
 Created in 2005, Ruby on Rails became a major bundling force, making web application development easier and more accessible than ever before.
 This benefited everyone, from those learning programming to seniors building production systems.

 A major unbundling happened in 2013 with the release of React, a hyper focused rendering layer without any opinions for things like styling, state management, and routing.
-As React grew in popularity, so did the choices for all the other parts of an app, leaving developers with hundreds of decisions to make when starting a new app.
+As React grew in popularity, so did the choices for all the other parts, leaving developers with hundreds of decisions to make when starting a new app.
 While this has contributed to JavaScript Fatigue, it's been a powerful driving force for rapid frontend innovation.

 Now, in 2020, is the perfect time for another major bundling.
 Developers are yearning for an easier, simpler way to build web applications.
 Beginners want a guiding hand for building a robust app, and seniors want a framework that removes mundane tasks while providing a highly scalable architecture with all the right escape hatches.